mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 ## Postgres

-Setup a local Postgres instance for MapSwipe Workers using the provided Dockerfile.
+Setup a local Postgres instance for MapSwipe Workers using the for development purposes provided Dockerfile.

 ```bash
 cd postgres/`